wahaha2012/js-date/README.md

 jsDate
 ======

-jsDate is write in javascript, and make javascript date process like [php date function](http://php.net/manual/en/function.date.php "php date").
+jsDate is written in javascript, and it makes javascript date process like [php date function](http://php.net/manual/en/function.date.php "php date").

 ## How to use ##